T. N. Seshagopalan

 Madurai Thirumalai Nambi Seshagopalan (born, 5 September 1948) is a noted Carnatic singer, musician and composer.
 He was awarded the Madras Music Academy's Sangeetha Kalanidhi in 2006.
 As well as being a master of the veena and harmonium, he is an exponent of harikatha.

 Early life

-Though T. N. Seshagopalan uses 'Madurai' in front of his name, he was actually born in Nagapattinam, Tamil Nadu.
+Though T. N. Seshagopalan uses 'Madurai' in front of his name, he was actually born in Nagapattinam, Tamil Nadu, as the son of Thirumalai Nambi Iyengar and Thiruvenkatavalli Ammal.
 He first learnt under his mother, and later under tutelage of Ramanathapuram C. S. Sankarasivan.
 He holds a degree in science from Madras University and a degree in music from Madurai Kamaraj University where he later served as professor of music.

 Music career

 He is proficient in rendering Harikatha and performs as per the guruparampara of Harikesanallur Muthiah Bhagavatar.
 Seshagopalan continues to increase his wide repertoire with compositions of his own.
 He is noted for his own elegant thillanas, bhajans, namavalis and abhangs.
 He is equally at home with North Indian ragas and has participated in several jugalbandhis.
 Noted singer Gayathri Girish is his disciple.